 If you apply these principles to your vision board and really focus on how the law of attraction can work with both the positive energy of Feng Shui and the energy you are putting out into the universe with your vision board, you can start bringing about changes in your life you never thought were possible.

 Do you have any tips on how to create a vision board?

 Please share with us in the comment section below!

-If this content resonated with you, Christie Marie Sheldon is back again with her wildly popular Masterclass, Unblock Your Abundance, where you can learn how abundance blocks are holding you back — and how to overcome them.
-Sign up now.
+If this content resonated with you, join Christie Marie Sheldon in her wildly popular Masterclass, Unblock Your Abundance.
+Learn how abundance blocks are holding you back and how to overcome them: Book your spot here.